Andy-Osborne/Recipe-Workshop/testing.md

     - This bug was caused by using ``datetime.date`` within the recipe submission field as it was very general.
 The fix applied was to use ``datetime.now()`` so the date entered against the recipe was much more specific and allowed the correct sorting and retrieving of the most recently added recipes.

-- Newsletter Sign Up Query
+- Newsletter Sign Up Query:

   - I verified that the newsletter query and conditional statement worked as intended and successful checks to see where the session user has previously signed up for the newsletter.